GOKUL20037034/CODETECH-task1/README.md

 The objective of the project is to visualize sales data create visuals such as bar charts , line charts , and pie charts sales data's are import from excel file.

+Technologies Used

+* POWER BI

+* EXCEL FILE OF SALES DATA

 ![Screenshot 2024-07-13 094725](https://github.com/user-attachments/assets/18d60d78-efea-4502-80a9-edf9e0e283c4)